Standard Parasitic Exchange Format

-SPEF is extracted after routing in Place and route stage.
+SPEF is extracted after routing in place and route stage.
 This helps in the accurate calculation of IR-drop analysis and other analysis after routing.
 This file contains the R and C parameters depending on the placement of a tile/block and the routing among the placed cells.

 SPEF syntax

-SPEF (Standard Parasitic Extraction Format) is documented in chapter 9 of IEEE 1481-1999.
+SPEF (Standard Parasitic Exchange Format) is documented in chapter 9 of IEEE 1481-1999.
 Several methods of describing parasitics are documented, but we are discussing only a few important ones.

 General Syntax

 A typical SPEF file will have 4 main sections: